Semalab/.github/.github/PULL_REQUEST_TEMPLATE.md

 Please describe any potential impact this change may have on other parts of the system.

+## Deployment Special Requirements

+Please add a checkbox list of any special requirements for deployment or just write "None".

 ## Additional Comments

 If this is a large or complex change, please provide additional comments regarding the implementation details, challenges faced, and any other relevant information.